mzmine/mzmine_documentation/docs/visualization_modules/raw_data_overview/raw_data_overview.md

 **Show XIC**

-To display an extracted ion chromatogram, the user can tick the "Show XIC" box.
+To display an extracted ion chromatogram (XIC), the user can tick the "Show XIC" box.
 There are several options for defining the m/z range - from mass, from formula and auto range.

 ![Raw data chromatogram](raw-data-chromatogram.PNG)